In all competitions, the rules of cricket shall apply with the following exceptions:

 If, either team fails to appear for a pre-confirmed match, they will be deemed to have forfeited the match and 3 points will be awarded to their opponents.

-At all other times, where matches are postponed for any reason, agreement must be reached on a rearranged date within 7 days of the date of the original match.
+At all other times, where matches are postponed for any reason, agreement must be reached on a rearranged date within 7 days of the date of the original match and the Competition Secretary must be informed of the changes.
 It is incumbent on the two clubs concerned to re-arrange the match at a mutually convenient time prior to the end-of-season deadline.
 However, in the event that agreement cannot be reached, the home club must offer the away side three alternative dates, one of which, for Under 11 and 13 matches only, must be a Sunday.
 If the away side declines this offer then three points will be awarded to the home side only.

 At the end of each match, both team managers must agree the match result and exact scores.